 Contributions are revenues from unconditional non-exchange agreements with private sources and foundations.
-Contributions are recognized in the period received and reported as increases in the appropriate net asset category based on the presence or absence of donor imposed restrictions.
+Contributions are recognized in the period received and reported as increases in the appropriate net asset category based on the presence or absence of donor-imposed restrictions.
 Non-exchange agreements are considered conditional if the terms of the agreement include both a right of return/release of assets received/promised and a barrier.
 These agreements become unconditional as barriers are met.
-Contributions and donor support without donor restrictions also includes net assets released as a result of corresponding expenditures which met donor imposed restrictions.
-Contributions designated for the acquisition of long-lived assets and long-term investment are reported in Nonoperating revenue, net gains, reclassifications and other.
+Contributions and donor support without donor restrictions also includes net assets released as a result of corresponding expenditures which met donor-imposed restrictions.
+Contributions designated for the acquisition of long-lived assets and long-term investment are reported in Nonoperating activities.

-The University reports unconditional pledges at fair value by discounting future cash flows using current market rates at the measurement date, ranging from 2.32% to 2.99%, matched to the payment period of the agreement, and accordingly categorizes these assets as Level 3.
+The University reports unconditional pledges at fair value by discounting future cash flows using current market rates at the measurement date, ranging from 0.53% to 1.93%, matched to the payment period of the agreement, and accordingly categorizes these assets as Level 3.
 The primary unobservable input used in the fair value measurement of the University's Contributions receivable is the discount rate.
 Significant fluctuation in the discount rates utilized in this calculation could result in a material change.